wso2/fhir-mcp-server/README.md

 ## Installation

-You can use the FHIR MCP Server by installing our Python package, by cloning this repository or by running as a docker container.
+You can use the FHIR MCP Server by installing our Python package, or by cloning this repository.

 ### Installing using PyPI Package